-Let’s take a look at the two main options for us Canadians:
+Let’s take a look at the no fee banking options that are currently available to Canadians:

 Simplii Financial is associated with CIBC and took over from PC Financial.
 I initially chose to switch over to PC Financial because of a promotion they were running.
 At that time they you could collect PC Points through their banking platform, and I was tempted by an offer for $300 worth of points for signing up.
 We do the majority of our grocery shopping at Superstore, so I couldn’t pass up $300 of free groceries.